Talk 2: Addiction – Life in the shadows

-- We talk about why it seems an easy choice for teens to start using
+- Why it seems an easy choice for teens to start using?

 - How you get roped in by dealers

-- What the effect is on your brain.
+- What the effect of addiction is on your life?

 - We differentiate between behavioral and substance addiction.

-- We explain why self-harm becomes addictive and give alternative options as coping strategies.
+- We talk about self-harm and give alternative options as coping strategies.

 - A live demonstration of the solutions MOBIEG offers will also be done.
 It includes a free on-line counseling service for young people.